biswajit-k/log-ingester-elasticsearch/README.md

 ### System Design

-The software is designed to work as a distributed system with client-facing server for logs ingestion(FastAPI) and a UI frontend for searching logs(Flask), a highly efficient data store for quick search(ElasticSearch).
+The software is designed to work as a distributed system with client-facing server for logs ingestion(FastAPI) and a UI frontend for searching logs(Flask).
+Kafka brokers are used to asynchronously handle high volume of logs sent by the ingester server.
+Kafka-Connect is used to serialize the data and send for storage.
+Elasticsearch is used as the database for quick indexing and full-text search capabilities.
 Justification for the decisions for each of the components is given below-

-* **ElasticSearch**:
-  * **Lucene Engine**: It is built on top of Apache Lucene which uses an inverted index which is a data structure optimized for quick full-text searches.
-  * **Distributed and Sharded Architecture**: Elasticsearch distributes data across multiple cluster nodes and divides it into shards, allowing parallel processing.
-  * **Near Real-Time Search**: Elasticsearch offers near real-time search capabilities.
-As soon as data is indexed, it becomes searchable.

 * **FastAPI**:
   * **Performance**: FastAPI is built on top of Starlette and Pydantic.
 Starlette is a high-performance web framework, while Pydantic provides quick data serialisation.
   * **Concurrency**: FastAPI leverages Python's *asyncio* to handle asynchronous operations.
 It allows handling multiple concurrent requests without blocking, maximizing the server's efficiency.

-  *Note that a better alternative for a frontend facing server for this use case is **Apache Kafka** Topic that in simple terms provides a queue that can handle a high volume of data ingestion in real-time.
-  I have used FastAPI due to time constraints so that I could get the working project up quickly*
+* **Kafka**:
+  * **High Volume**: Kafka is designed for high-throughput scenarios.
+Kafka's design minimizes disk I/O, making it efficient in handling massive message volumes with minimal latency.
+  * **Fault-Tolerance**: Kafka replicates data across multiple brokers, ensuring that even if some nodes fail, data remains available.
+  * **Scalability**: Kafka is horizontally scalable, allowing it to handle enormous volumes of data by distributing it across multiple nodes.
+It gurantees no data loss.
+* **Kafka-Connect**:
+  * **Reliability**: Kafka-Connect includes support for fault recovery, ensuring that if a connector or node fails, the system can recover and resume operations.
+  * **Schema Evolution**: Kafka Connect supports schema evolution, allowing for changes in data structure over time without disrupting the data pipeline.
+  * **Batch-Processing**: Kafka Connect utilize batch processing mechanisms, enabling it to collect and process data in larger chunks or batches thereby increasing throughput and minimizing load on database.
+* **Elasticsearch**:
+  * **Lucene Engine**: It is built on top of Apache Lucene which uses an inverted index which is a data structure optimized for quick full-text searches and aggregate operations for data analysis.
+  * **Distributed and Sharded Architecture**: Elasticsearch distributes data across multiple cluster nodes and divides it into shards, allowing parallel processing.
+  * **Near Real-Time Search**: Elasticsearch offers near real-time search capabilities.
+As soon as data is indexed, it becomes searchable.
 * **Flask**:
   * **Lightweight and Flexible**: Flask is designed as a minimal framework to get started.
 It has the support of multiple extensions for different use cases and integration.
   * **Fewer Dependencies**: Flask has minimal dependencies beyond Python itself.
 This makes deployment and maintenance easier.